 Immunological intolerance may occur in some patients.
 Where material sensitivity is suspected, suitable foreign body tests should be performed.

-In the case of patients suffering from degenerative diseases, this can get aggravated during implantation and will decrease the expected life of the implant.
+In the case of patients suffering from degenerative diseases, this can get aggravated during implantation.
+This will also decrease the expected life of the implant.
 In such cases, surgery can be considered only as a temporary relief.

-Mental illness or schizophrenia can cause patients to ignore, the limitations and precautions of the implanted material, resulting in implant fracture and complication.
+Mental illness or schizophrenia can cause patients to ignore, the limitations and precautions of the implanted material.
+This may result in implant fracture and complication.